Who we are

 • When you upload an image to our customer photo gallery we may collect your name, email address and the images/video content that you agree for us to use.

-• When you sign up to our newsletter on our website or through our Facebook page, we ask you to share with us your first and second name and email address.
-We use that information to be able to send you the newsletters you have signed up for.
-This information is kept indefinitely, albeit you may opt out at any time.
+- We ask you to share with us your first name, surname and email address.
+We use this information to be able to send you the email newsletters you have signed up for.
+This information is kept indefinitely but you may opt out at any time.

-• When you sign up to our newsletter, we collect your first name, surname, email address, DOB, booking history (if you’re also a customer), enquiry history (if you have ever enquired about any of our holidays) and personal interests.
+- We may collect your date of birth, booking history (if you’re an existing customer), enquiry history (if you have ever enquired about any of our holidays) and personal interests.
 We do this so we can communicate with you as you requested and tailor our communications to you.

 You can unsubscribe from our newsletters at any time, by emailing email@example.com.